|Home Page||Root Page||Census Records||GRO Records||Parish Records||Names Directory|

 The presence of Gunnings in Frindsbury, Kent dates back to at least the middle of the 18th century and probably much before that.
 They were significant holders of lands and properties, including the Larkin Hall estate.
 The first Gunning to have owned Larkin Hall may have been Robert Gunning, and he may have acquired it directly from Baronet Sir Richard Head in the 1680s.

 The genealogy of this Frindsbury family outlined below is derived from the IGI, GRO, Parish Registers, Censuses and other sources, including a well-researched set of ancestral files [e.g. AFN: 99V2-XP] established by the late Linda Ann Revere of Oregon.
+A more comprehensive study "Genealogy of the Gunning Family 1400-1907" by Charles Hope Gunning and Captain Alfred Warder was deposited at the Society of Genealogists by Leonard Forsyth on September 3rd 1945.

 Although the ancestry can be traced further back, this account begins with Robert Gunning who married Elizabeth Masters.
 Among their children was Peter (1) Gunning, christened at Cobham in Kent on October 5th 1718.